 Presenting the Korea Chair Monitor, Impact Players, and daily news headlines.

-Looking at the prospects for politics and foreign policy in the Republic of Korea in 2013.
+Looking at the prospects for politics and foreign policy in the Republic of Korea.

 This research project will call upon a wide variety of experts from different disciplines to explore the various issues that will arise from a collapse of North Korea.

 The Senior Policy Group is a gathering of senior opinion-makers, who have extensive experience with and insight into Korean issues.